Select the Crop Tool (Shortcut key "C") and click and drag on your canvas to place a crop on your image.

 Cropping presets maintain their aspect ratios if you drag in or out on a corner boundary of the crop.

-Located under Image ▸ Trim to Edges, this little command will automatically crop out anything that is a constant color, or no color at all.
+Trim to Edges - located under Image ▸ Trim to Edges, this little command will automatically crop out anything that is a constant color, or no color at all.
 Here is an image before and after the Trim to Edges command has been used:

-When cropping, you can use Select All to set the crop to the entire canvas.
+Select All - when cropping, you can use Select All to set the crop to the entire canvas.
 First, apply a crop to any part of your image with the Crop tool.
 Then go to Select ▸ Select All (⌘A) to adjust the crop to the entire canvas.